Join our fabulous 12 Days Everest Base Camp Trek with inclusive price of USD 1179 for the year 2023. Group join fixed

 You may like to top for the services of the places you visit or the people you meet in the trails, It is usually a good idea to tip your guides and porters for their hard work at the end of trek at Lukla or in Kathmandu if they make your trip amusing, safe, and enjoyable.
 Various places in the high altitudes like the monasteries, stupas and schools will expect some form of a help from the tourists for the improvement of their infrastructures.
 You might want to keep aside a few dollars if you feel like contributing to such good causes.
 Hiking to the mountains of Nepal is one of the most adventurous trips you could ever enjoy.
 As you take in the magnificent beauty of the mountains and landscape, the warm welcome of the locals and the thrills of the track, you will get an experience worth every penny you spend.
 You may have confusion that how much to tip your guide or Sherpa?
 Here is an article that helps you about tipping in Nepal

 The amount you pay for the same trek depends on your selection of travel agency.
-If you choose an international agency, they may charge you around USD 2000 to 2500 per person whilst as we are a local company; our full board package cost is USD 1099 per person on double occupancy basis for the year in 2021.
+If you choose an international agency, they may charge you around USD 2000 to 2500 per person whilst as we are a local company; our full board package cost is USD 1179 per person on double occupancy basis for the year 2022 and 2023.
 Some agencies charge for their brand and the safety and convenience, local companies provide equally satisfying services.
 It is your choice to pick the agency according to your budget and travel plans however booking with local organization is your direct contribution supporting locals in Nepal.